Rith-Jhay/CIFAR-10-using-CNN-Flask-deployed/README.md

-# CIFAR-10 using Convolutional Neural Network and Flask.
+# Flask-Integrated CNN for CIFAR-10.

 # Discription
 This project implements a Convolutional Neural Network (CNN) for image classification using the CIFAR-10 dataset.